umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/runtime-modes.md

 ## What are runtime modes?

-Runetime modes are settings you can enable via your Appsettings.json, that enforces best practices for different styles of development or production
+Runtime modes are settings you can enable via your Appsettings.json, which enforce best practices for different styles of development or production.

 There are 3 available runtime modes in Umbraco: